Jeavon/Slimsy/README.md

 	<add key="Slimsy:BGColor" value="fff"/>

+# Lazysizes.js

+Lazysizes.js is awesome and it's what makes Slimsy v2 so easy to implement.
+If you need to find out more information about it or how to hook into it's Javascript events be sure to check out it's [GitHub](https://github.com/aFarkas/lazysizes#combine-data-srcset-with-data-src)

 # Test Site & Source Code

 A test site is included in the solution, the username and password for Umbraco are admin/password.